About the Founder

 A technical commitment.

-Every formula in RootsGuard meets a standard I defined — based not on industry convention, but on what I would apply to my own skin, my daughter's skin, and my sister's reactive skin.
+Every product RootsGuard carries is reviewed against a standard I defined, based not on industry convention, but on what I would put on my own skin and on the people closest to me.

 No petrochemical derivatives presented as natural alternatives